srikanthsastry/srikanthsastry.github.io/_posts/2022-07-03-coupled-tests.md

 permalink: /tests-should-be-isolated-not-coupled/
 ...
 ![](/images/carabiners-connected.jpg)
-Unit tests should be _isolated_ from its (external, shared) dependencies; furthermore, tests should be _isolated_ from each other.
+Almost [by definition]({% post_url 2022-06-18-defining-unit-tests-two-schools-of-thought %}) unit tests should be _isolated_ from its (external, shared) dependencies.
+But, equally importantly, unit tests should also be isolated _from each other_.
 When one test starts to affect another test, the two tests are said to be _coupled_.
 Alternatively, if changes to one test _can_ negatively impact the correctness of another test, then the two tests are said to be _coupled_.

 Coupled tests are problematic in two ways.

-1. Tests become less readable.
-Reading the code for a single unit test does not necessarily communicate what the test does.
+1. _Tests become less readable._ Reading the code for a single unit test does not necessarily communicate what the test does.
 We also need to understand the 'coupling' between that test and other tests to grok what a single test does.
 This coupling can be subtle and not easy to follow.
-2. Tests becomes less [accurate]({% post_url 2022-06-13-unit-test-attributes-and-their-trade-offs %}).
-When one test affects another, it becomes difficult to make changes to a single test in isolation.
+2. _Tests become less [accurate]({% post_url 2022-06-13-unit-test-attributes-and-their-trade-offs %})._ When one test affects another, it becomes difficult to make changes to a single test in isolation.
 For instance, if a diff makes changes to the some production and test code, and then a test fails, then it is not always clear why the test failed.
 The failure could due to a bug, or an artifact the coupled tests.
 Thus, your tests are no longer trustworthy, and therefore, less accurate.

 Coupling can happen in many ways.
-The obvious ones include (1) using the same shared dependency (like when you use the same random number generator in all tests), and (2) relying on the post-condition of one test as a precondition of another test.
-Such cases are also obvious to detect, and fix.

-There are two more ways in which tests can be coupled, which are both subtle and more prevalent.
+The obvious ones include (1) using the same shared dependency (like when you use the same temp file name in all tests), and (2) relying on the post-condition of one test as a precondition of another test.
+Such cases are also obvious to detect, and to fix.
+There are two more following ways in which tests can be coupled; but these are more subtle, and more prevalent.

 1. Precondition setting in test fixtures
 2. Parameterized tests for heterogeneous tests